-Ever wished that you can get through a book or document in the shortest time possible?
-Or just wanting to find some supporting paragraphs within a 500-page book?
+Ever wished that you could get through a book or document in the shortest time possible?
+Or just wanted to find some key paragraphs within a 500-page book?

-Dr Win Wenger has a Ph.D. in Education and the world authority on studies of intellectual power and motivational field.
+Dr Win Wenger has a Ph.D. in education and the world authority on studies of intellectual power and motivation.
 The following was quoted in his book ‘The Einstein Factor’ about Makoto Shichida:

 “Japanese accelerative learning pioneer Dr. Makoto Shichida used a tactic similar to Caesar’s, to outmaneuver learning blocks.
-He discovered that a speedy input of data can short-circuit the slow the left brain.
+He discovered that a speedy input of data can short-circuit the slow left brain.
 The left brain processes only one word or phrase at a time.
-But you can learn a foreign language, read a book, or absorb higher math at hundreds of times than rate.
-The tricks, Shichida discovered, is to feed the data into your brain too fast you conscious mind to follow it.”
+But you can learn a foreign language, read a book, or absorb higher math at hundreds of times the rate.
+The trick, Shichida discovered, is to feed the data into your brain too fast for your conscious mind to follow it.”

-In the early stages of the Shichida wave-reading training, children are encouraged to work just on their instinct and subconscious mind to take in information.
+In the early stages of the Shichida wave reading training, children are encouraged to work just on their instincts and subconscious mind to take in information.

-The following steps were taken in the speed reading class.
+The following steps are taken in the speed reading class.

 Step 1: The children are blindfolded using an eye-mask

 Step 2: The children are handed a book they have never seen before and are instructed to flip through the book a few times.

 “Dream, Andrew, an, I, why, cloud, high, sky.
-A boy having a dream about sheeps.”
+A boy having a dream about sheep.”

 “A black lamb getting rescued or is on a farm.”

-The above was the first step for the children to get about the book using their instinct.
-As Dr Wegner mentioned in his best-selling book, The Einstein Factor, the subconscious part of the brain outweighs our conscious part by a factor of ten billion to one.
+As Dr Wenger mentioned in his best-selling book, The Einstein Factor, the subconscious part of the brain outweighs our conscious part by a factor of ten billion to one.

 The ultimate goal is of course, to be able to gather more information and content by flipping the book with your eyes open, which Makoto Shichida refers to as Quantum reading.
 We can’t wait to see what these amazing children can do then!
 Stay tuned!

-- Once you have mastered wave speed reading, other abilities such as memory and language learning ability will be improved.
+- Once children master wave speed reading, they will excel in other abilities such as memory, creativity and learning languages.

-- Besides being able to read and comprehend any book in a short amount of time, the benefits of wave speed reading is to draw out other abilities in a chain reaction.
+- Besides being able to read and comprehend any book in a short amount of time, the benefits of wave speed reading are drawing out other abilities in a chain reaction.

-Makoto Shichida, the late founder of the Shichida Method of Education, was the one who provided and propounded the idea of wave and quantum speed reading.
-Professor Shichida developed his teaching programs, including “wave speed reading.”
-The entire curriculum is very purposeful and well-designed to bring out this ability in children.
-Each step and consistency throughout is important to bring about such an outcome.
-(Please note: To-date, many numerous other forms of such training have come about and many of whom will not acknowledge Makoto Shichida’s credit.
+Professor Makoto Shichida, the founder of the Shichida Method of Education, was the one who provided and propounded the idea of wave and quantum speed reading.
+Professor Shichida developed his teaching method and curriculum to lay the foundation for and build up to wave speed reading so that any child can be capable of doing it.
+(Please note: Numerous of other forms of right brain and subconscious training exist today, many of whom will not acknowledge or credit Makoto Shichida as founding the idea.
 Unfortunately too, a few were ex-Shichida franchisees who have gone their own way to interpret how it is to be done and disregard children’s age and brain maturity.)

 The world’s volume and velocity of information is increasing at an alarming rate.
 In fact, it is believed that one week’s worth of the New York Times contains more information than people 100 years ago encountered in their entire lives.
 If there is a way where we can make it easier for our children’s generation, why wouldn’t we?
 Why wouldn’t you?